The Best of Both Worlds

 Bob-Izumi-Blue-Heron-5

 If I had to pick two of my favourite baits for northern pike they would be the Berkley War Pig crankbait and soft plastic swimbaits in 4” to 5” sizes.
-The vibrating action and noise of the War Pig makes it a great approach for covering water.
+The vibrating action and noise of the War Pig make it a great approach for covering water.
 The subtle PowerBait Champ Swimmer or Power Swimmer are other choices that can be worked both shallow and deep.
 The cool thing about both of these completely different lures is that bass and walleye will eat them as well if they’re in the area where you’re targeting pike.

 Bob-Izumi-Blue-Heron-6

 Smallmouth bass fishing in this area is about as good as it gets.
 At one point I hooked a five-pound plus smallie on a sand flat.
 It hit on a long cast and, as I got it near the boat, another one the same size was following it.
-I was taping a show at the time and after I landed the fish I had drifted about 40 or 50-yards from where I initially hooked it.
-On my next cast I lowered my dropshot rig below the boat in about six-feet of water and the big follower ate it.
+I was taping a show at the time and after I landed the fish I had drifted about 40 or 50 yards from where I initially hooked it.
+On my next cast, I lowered my drop shot rig below the boat in about six feet of water and the big follower ate it.
 I honestly do not think these fish had ever seen a lure…just the way I like them!

 Bob-Izumi-Blue-Heron-7